Call-for-Code-for-Racial-Justice/Hacktoberfest/docs/getting_started/README.md

   [See here for more information.](https://github.com/Call-for-Code-for-Racial-Justice/Hacktoberfest/issues/1)
 - New Features - If you notice any small features you'd like to add, open a new issue; Comment in the issue to indicate your interest in adding this feature.
 We will discuss your new issue via Github.
 Once approved submit your PR.
 [See here for more information.](https://github.com/Call-for-Code-for-Racial-Justice/Hacktoberfest/issues/7)

+## Claiming an Open Issue:
+- Issues available for contribution are marked `hacktoberfest`
+- Comment in the issue if you are interested in claiming it
+- If the issue is available, a member of our team will let you know
+- Once claimed an issue will be markeed `hacktoberfest-claimed`
+- Work only on issues without the `hacktoberfest-claimed` label, or inquire to see if the issue can now be re-claimed

 ## Hacktoberfest Office Hours:

 We will host office hours where you can get help onboarding to these projects, share your progress, get status updates on PRs.